kailash-manasarovar/statement/docs/next-batch.md

 1. Was Vincent from Singapore the surgeon at Loka Yoga.
 He, his mum, and one other woman "Carolina" (did she switch accents from German to Australian? that seemed to be happening with them too) who was pretending off-and-on to be a "bridge" manager official, were staying close to me in one estate while the majority of the other participants stayed in a different place.
 Something happened to Vincent, he was injured while surfing he told me.
 I wonder what really happened...
 1. Did Rich Freed, Stella, and the mousses procure the women like myself and Natalia to send into hell, hacking our devices and getting info?
 Does that mean Domingo is a mousse-pal, an inside man?
 1. Was setting up Stella in Bali at Loka Yoga the beginning of them throwing her under the bus?
+1. Meeting Alex in Mamilla.
+Alex is excited about the app.
+When I tell him how it's a global currency of love he gets scared and scurries away.
+I believe Alex could be Mrs Wasserman's nephew.

 ### August 2026